 Last time you opened your fridge, what scene greeted you?
 Condiments neatly arranged in the fridge door?
 A chiller drawer full of fresh veg, and butter, cheese and yogurts all in a row?

 Or were jars, tubs and tubes shoved randomly into every available spot, with unidentified substances spilt over the shelves?

 The latter – as if you needed reminding – is a sign that it’s time for a clear out.
-Come Christmas, when you’re trying to squeeze in a turkey, vegetables and pigs in blankets, you’ll thank us that you did!
+Come summer, when you’re trying to squeeze in as much to cool as you can, you’ll thank us that you did!
 So here’s how to clean a fridge freezer to ensure it’s hygienic and organised.